Padraig20/NLP-Admission-Notes/README.md

 ## Explanation

-./hyperparameter_tuning_results.txt contains results from hyperparameter exploration.
+`./hyperparameter_tuning_results.txt` contains results from hyperparameter exploration.

-./datasets contains all the data I used for testing and training.
+`./datasets` contains all the data I used for testing and training.

-./datasets/origin contains all raw data.
+`./datasets/origin` contains all raw data.
 It is publicly available in http://trec-cds.org/topics2021.xml

-./datasets/testing contains all preprocessed data I used for testing the models.
+`./datasets/testing` contains all preprocessed data I used for testing the models.

-./datasets/training contains all preprocessed data I used for training the models.
+`./datasets/training` contains all preprocessed data I used for training the models.

-./scripts contains all scripts (in Python) which I use for data processing, analysis, training and using the pretrained models.
+`./scripts` contains all scripts (in Python) which I use for data processing, analysis, training and using the pretrained models.

-./scripts/text_extractor.py is used for converting the original .xml file into a csv file with columns: text_id, text
+`./scripts/text_extractor.py` is used for converting the original .xml file into a csv file with columns: `text_id, text`

-./scripts/entity_extractor.py is used for knitting together two .csv files into one, which can then be used for .conll file preparation.
+`./scripts/entity_extractor.py` is used for knitting together two .csv files into one, which can then be used for .conll file preparation.

-./scripts/conll_prep.py is used for knitting together two .csv files, one with annotated entities and one generated from text_extractor.py
+`./scripts/conll_prep.py` is used for knitting together two .csv files, one with annotated entities and one generated from text_extractor.py

-./scripts/nlp_apply.py takes a pretrained model and applies it to the input text.
+`./scripts/nlp_apply.py` takes a pretrained model and applies it to the input text.
 Represents the result in readable manner.

-./scripts/training/nlp_train.py generates an nlp model and automatically tests it.
+`./scripts/training/nlp_train.py` generates an nlp model and automatically tests it.
 Saves the model to specified folder.
 Test and training data must be in .conll format.

-./scripts/training/nlp_train_stemming.py is the same as ./scripts/training/nlp_train.py, but includes stemming in the preprocessing steps of the pipeline.
+`./scripts/training/nlp_train_stemming.py` is the same as `./scripts/training/nlp_train.py`, but includes stemming in the preprocessing steps of the pipeline.

-./scripts/training/hyperparameter_tuning.py is used for hyperparameter optimization.
+`./scripts/training/hyperparameter_tuning.py` is used for hyperparameter optimization.
 Implemented Grid Search through a pre-defined search space.
 Cross-Validation is used for the generated models - evaluated by f1-score.
 Report is automatically generated.

+`./scripts/training/hyperparameter_tuning_stemming.py` is used for hyperparameter optimization, includes stemming.

-./scripts/training/*.conll are used for training and testing respectively.
+`./scripts/training/*.conll` are used for training and testing respectively.
 These files have been generated from conll_prep.py

-./scripts/training/ner_graphs is used for storing the graphs generated during training the model.
+`./scripts/training/ner_graphs` is used for storing the graphs generated during training the model.

-./scripts/training/ner_logs is used for storing the logs generated during training the model.
+`./scripts/training/ner_logs` is used for storing the logs generated during training the model.

 Here are some great tutorials I used: